gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 ## Beyond Quantum Physics
 The principle extends to systems with wave-like properties beyond quantum mechanics, including areas of pure mathematics and classical physics.

+## Extensions and Generalizations

+The uncertainty principle extends beyond quantum mechanics to broader contexts in mathematics and physics, highlighting its universal relevance for systems characterized by wave behavior.
+This principle remains a cornerstone of modern physics, illustrating the fundamental limitations on knowledge in quantum systems and influencing various fields of scientific inquiry.

 ## Conclusion
 The Heisenberg Uncertainty Principle is a cornerstone of quantum theory, illustrating the inherent limitations in simultaneously knowing complementary physical quantities.
 It underscores the probabilistic nature of quantum systems and has far-reaching implications across various fields.